DexterHuang/CyberCodeOnline/UpdateNote.md

 ### 2023/03/02
 #### Sythwave Update
-- Added Medical Tech Cluster, can be crafted with 1000 medical tech parts. this can be use to efficiently store large amount of medical tech parts
+- Added Medical Tech Cluster, which can be crafted with 1000 medical tech parts. this can be used to efficiently store a large amount of medical tech parts
-- Added special item "Cassette Tape", when used you will receive buffs that gives you +20% damage and +20% defense, the only way to get this item is daily free bundle in Arasaka Unit Exchange
+- Added special item "Cassette Tape", when used you will receive buffs that give you +20% damage and +20% defence, the only way to get this item is a daily free bundle in Arasaka Unit Exchange
-- Item details UI redesigned, now it highlights primary button and secondary buttons has been changed to smaller size
+- Item details UI redesigned, now it highlights the primary button and secondary buttons have been changed to a smaller size
 - Red envelopes will not drop anymore.
-Yen's shop will close in 16/03/2023, please use up your gold coins, otherwise you wont be able to use it.
+Yen's shop will close on 16/03/2023, please use up your gold coins, otherwise, you won't be able to use them.

 ### 2023/02/21
-- Fixed combat log not showing correctly on desktop version
+- Fixed combat log not showing correctly on the desktop version
 - Reduced difficulty on 500+ level enemies, both health and damage
 - Minor UI fixes

 ### 2023/02/20
-- You can now optionally hide lower level are in transtations, this option will show up when you are level 30+
+- You can now optionally hide lower level are in translations, this option will show up when you are level 30+
 - Area now open to level 800
 - Fixed issue with epic upgrade module shows that as if it can install a module but it can't
-- Fixed bug where DexterHuang is showing on leaderboard, I am not suppose to be in the leaderboard
+- Fixed bug where DexterHuang is showing on the leaderboard, I am not supposed to be in the leaderboard

 ### 2023/02/17
 - Reduced printing price for Epic items on higher levels